Club América (women): Grounds

-Club América Femenil plays its home matches at the historic 81,700 seats Estadio Azteca, and at an alternative field named Cancha Centenario that is located at their trainings grounds, which has an estimated capacity for 1,000 persons.
+Club América Femenil plays its home games at the historic 81,700 seats Estadio Azteca, and at an alternative venue named El Nido (previously named Cancha Centenario) that is located at their trainings grounds, which has an estimated capacity for 5,000 people.

-América Femenil play its first match in history at the Estadio Azteca on 19 August 2017, in a game against Morelia for matchday 4 of the Apertura 2017.
+América Femenil played its first match in history at the Estadio Azteca on 19 August 2017, in a game against Monarcas Morelia for matchday 4 of the Apertura 2017.
 The game ended on 5–0 victory for América.